GoogleCloudPlatform/grpc-gcp-csharp/doc/gRPC-client-user-guide.md

 ## Overview

 Instructions for creating grpc client and make request to Google Cloud APIs.
-This can be used to test the functionatily of the gRPC calls to the Cloud Services.
+This can be used to test the functionality of the gRPC calls to the Cloud Services.
 For this instruction, we take Firestore API as an example.

 ## Prerequisites